 Although Coronavirus is taking up most of the country’s time and attention, some amount of politics as normal is rumbling on in the background.
 Another Panelbase poll dropped a full week ago, but to my frustration (and also, I think, in breach of British Polling Council Rules…) they still have not published the full tables.
-I’ve gotten fed up of waiting for them and feel the lack of an analysis post on the figures we do know is a glaring gap here on BBS, so I’ve finally decided just to go ahead with those and come back and update later if necessary.
+I’ve got fed up of waiting for them and felt the lack of an analysis post was a glaring gap here on BBS, so I finally decided just to go ahead with those and come back and update later if necessary.

 - Party – Vote% (Change vs last poll by agency / Change vs last election or referendum)

 Holyrood Voting Intention and Projection (Tracker)

 - SNP – 48% (nc / +6)

 - Conservative – 22% (-4 / -1)